 Had we wanted to eat chalk for dessert, we would’ve done so when our kindergarten teacher wasn’t looking.

-It’s not that Jolly Ranchers are inherently bad (minus the grape ones, those are the worst); it’s just that we could all do so much better.
+It’s not that Jolly Ranchers are inherently bad (minus the grape ones, those are the worst); it’s just that we could do so much better.

 Like the Michael Bluth of the Halloween candy haul: Fine…but pretty boring compared to the rest of the family.
 (The one exception—and this is crucial—is if the neighbor is giving out full-size chocolate bars.)

-We’ll admit that these sugar tablets are really only good when eaten in threes or the entire roll shoved in your mouth at once.
+We’ll admit that these sugar tablets are really only good when eaten in threes...or the entire roll shoved in your mouth at once.

 24. Rolos